21 Software Engineer Technical Interview Questions and Answers for 2023

 - Coding and unit testing of new applications;

-- Working with testers and DevOps engineers to testing and deployment;
+- Working with testers and DevOps engineers in testing and deployment;

 - Maintaining existing applications;